fondlez/familyledger/README.rst

 Download from Releases: https://github.com/anuber-Kronos/familyledger/releases/latest

-Alternatively, if you have Python (Python 3.4.4 or higher), it is available via ``pip install familyledger`` from the official Python `PyPi package index <https://pypi.org/project/FamilyLedger/>`_.
+Alternatively, if you have Python (3.4.4 or higher), it is available via ``pip install familyledger`` from the official Python `PyPi package index <https://pypi.org/project/FamilyLedger/>`_.

 See the full documentation at: https://familyledger.readthedocs.io